Office of the Prime Minister and Privy Council: History

 Started in 1883 and completed in 1889, the building was the first federal government office building constructed outside the Parliament Hill precinct.
-Originally named the Southwest Departmental Building during construction, its name from completion until 2017 came from Sir Hector-Louis Langevin, the Public Works Minister in the Cabinet of Sir John A. Macdonald.
+Originally named the Southwest Departmental Building during construction, its name from completion until 2017 came from Sir Hector-Louis Langevin, the Minister of Public Works in the Cabinet of Sir John A. Macdonald.

 The building was first used by the departments of Agriculture, Interior, Indian Affairs and the Post Office.
 It was used by the Department of Indian Affairs until 1965.
-The building was renovated between 1975 and 1977 and has been used since by the Prime Minister’s Office and the Privy Council.
+The building was renovated between 1975 and 1977 and has been used since by the Prime Minister's Office and the Privy Council.

 In 1977, it was designated a National Historic Site.
 This was to recognize Fuller's work, its example as a Department of Public Works architecture, and its Second Empire style.

 In 2017, the Assembly of First Nations called for the building to be renamed, largely based on Langevin's role in the creation of Canada's controversial Indian residential schools system.
 On June 21, 2017, the building was renamed the Office of the Prime Minister and Privy Council.